 Climate change is a significant biophysical driver affecting agriculture.
 It involves changes in temperature, floods, droughts, and wind storms.
 Vysocina being a highland region, water erosion is recognized as a serious problem.
-Bark Beetle Calamity started in 2017, which was mainly influenced by large monocultures of spruce and partly influenced by climatic changes of the bark beetle calamity, have caused a decline in organic matter input; Soil Erosion: The region's susceptibility to water erosion has been exacerbated by climate change; Soil Nutrient Retention: The dominance of certain crops, often backed by subsidies, has impacted the soil's nutrient balance; Soil Biodiversity: Both crop composition in agriculture and forestry practices have implications for soil biodiversity.
+Bark Beetle Calamity started in 2017, which was mainly influenced by large monocultures of spruce and partly influenced by climatic changes

 The physical environment of Vysočina has witnessed notable shifts in recent years, mainly due to multifaceted pressures arising from biophysical and socioeconomic drivers.
-Climate Change and Soil Management Practices; Erosion and Land Use; Socioeconon Impacts and Soil Management Evolution.
+Climate Change and Soil Management Practices; Erosion and Land Use; Socioeconom Impacts and Soil Management Evolution.
 For Vysočina, the future envisions a landscape where the pressures of 2050 are preemptively addressed.

 The changes in the state of soils in the region changed from "healthy" towards "moderately healthy."
-Biophysical Situation: Soil has transformed over the years; Soil Organic Matter: The prevalence of spruce monocultures, the impacts